How to level up fast in FFXIV: Leveling guide for Final Fantasy 14

 Join a FFXIV Free Company

 Free Companies in Final Fantasy XIV are basically clubs that you and other players can belong to, similar to Guilds in World of Warcraft.
-They are a great way of making friends and finding people to run dungeons with.
+They are a great way of making friends and finding people to run through dungeons with.

 - Moogle Cap: +20% experience up to level 10 (A Realm Reborn preorder)